opensearch-project/sql/DEVELOPER_GUIDE.rst

 Code Convention
 ---------------

+Java files in the OpenSearch codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
+This plugin is configured in the project  `./gradle.properties`.

+The formatting check can be run explicitly with:
+./gradlew spotlessJavaCheck

+The code can be formatted with:
+./gradlew spotlessApply

+These tasks can also be run for specific modules, e.g.
+./gradlew server:spotlessJavaCheck

+For more information on the spotless for the OpenSearch project please see `https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#java-language-formatting-guidelines`_.

 Java files are formatted using `Spotless <https://github.com/diffplug/spotless>`_ conforming to `Google Java Format <https://github.com/google/google-java-format>`_.
    * - New line at end of file
    * - No unused import statements